coyove/s2db/readme.md

 - `SchedCompactJob`: scheduled compaction job config
 - `CompactLogHead`: number of log entries preserved during compaction
 - `CompactTxSize`: max transaction size during compaction
+- `CompactTmpDir`: temporal location for the compacted database, by default it is located in the data directory
 - `FillPercent`: database filling rate, 1~10 will be translated to 0.1~1.0 and 0 means bbolt default (0.5)
 - `StopLogPull`: stop pulling logs from master